BRL-CAD/brlcad/src/libbu/y2038/README.txt

 ---------------------------

-localtime64_r() gets its time zone and daylight savings time information by mapping the future year back to a similar one between 2010 and 2037, safe for localtime_r().
+localtime64_r() gets its time zone and daylight savings time information by mappping the future year back to a similar one between 2010 and 2037, safe for localtime_r().
 The calculations are accurate according to current time zone and daylight savings information, but may become inaccurate if a change is made that takes place after 2010.
-But it's better to be off by an hour than 137 years.
+But its better to be off by an hour than 137 years.

 Future versions will probe for a 64 bit safe system localtime_r() and gmtime_r() and use that.
 You can manually set the safe range of your